Master Day | 5 June 2020

-The multidisciplinary perspective is evident in the choice of subjects from which you can choose, including: Public Sector Economics, Public Sector Management and Organisation, Public and Administrative Law, Public Sector Statistics.
+The multidisciplinary perspective is evident in the choice of subjects from which you can choose, including Public Sector Economics, Public Sector Management and Organisation, Public and Administrative Law, Public Sector Statistics.

 Courses include workshops, group work, case studies, guest lectures and study trips (e.g. to the European Parliament in Strasbourg and to the Constitutional Court in Rome) to sharpen students' problem-solving and team-work skills and put them in touch with the concrete issues that public sector managers are called upon to address in their daily work.

-Exchange programmes and internships
+Exchange programs and internships

-We currently offer more than 50 exchange programmes with partner universities around the world and cooperate with an extensive network of companies for internships in Italy or abroad.
+We currently offer more than 50 exchange programs with partner universities around the world and cooperate with an extensive network of companies for internships in Italy or abroad.
 Attendance in Bozen-Bolzano can be combined with an exchange with a foreign university, in Europe or elsewhere.

-During the two years of the programme, you will also complete an internship of at least 150 hours in the local administrations, in the Chambers of Commerce, in public companies (e.g. health, transport, school), in non-profit organizations or in European or international organizations, depending on the availability of places and your preferences.
+During the two years of the program, you will also complete an internship of at least 150 hours in the local administrations, in the Chambers of Commerce, in public companies (e.g. health, transport, school), in non-profit organizations or in European or international organizations, depending on the availability of places and your preferences.

 This course is particularly suitable for graduates in Economics, Law and Political Science, but not exclusively.
-In the admissions guidelines you will find all the information you need about access to the course if you are a graduate in other disciplines.
+In the admissions guidelines, you will find all the information you need about access to the course if you are a graduate in other disciplines.

-In order be admitted to the course, you will be required to prove that you have a C1 level of competence for the first language and B2 in the second language.
+In order to be admitted to the course, you will be required to prove that you have a C1 level of competence for the first language and B2 in the second language.
 If you don't have an official language certification, you can take a language exam at our university.

 Grades of the first degree and language levels.